-We are pleased to announce a new grant program for communities in Pennsylvania!
+We are pleased to announce a new seasonal grant program for communities in Pennsylvania!

 July 6th – applicants invited to submit a full application